Tips for Carrying Clothes for Ladakh Trip

 • Carry at least 1 Balaclava or monkey cap, especially in winter months

-• Sunglasses to protect your eyes from the reflections from snow
+• Sunglasses to protect your eyes from the reflections of snow

 • An extra pair of shoes/gumboots in case people are on bikes and are expecting a lot of water crossings,